thiagoolsilva/vscode-plugin-unique-id/plugin/unique-id/README.md

 # unique-id README

-The vscode plugin going to help to create unique ids using different strategies.
+This plugin will assist developers in creating unique IDs through various strategies.

 ## Features